DanielaDazaM/UNet-NuDot/README.md

 Later, we save the data in ccs such that the components of the form $$ccs\[:,2\ jj\]$$ will be 1 if the wave form of the $jj$-th photon is increasing and 0 if it is not.
 Analogously, the components of the form $$ccs\[:,2\ jj+1\]$$ will be 1 if the wave form of the $jj$-th photon is decreasing and 0 if it is not.

 ## U Network for NuDot

+### Remaining things to do
+* Change the Data function for it to take fake waveforms.
+* Test it